• Skip to primary navigation

 At Moore College, you will be part of an Anglican reformed evangelical theological college that prepares men and women for a ministry of the word of God in a wide variety of contexts in Sydney and around the world.
 Our faculty and staff are partners in the vision we share, which is to see God glorified by men and women living for and proclaiming Jesus Christ, growing healthy churches and reaching the lost.

-We believe the College is a great place to work, evidenced by receiving two awards from the Voice Project for being the ‘Best Workplace’ and a ‘Change Champion’.
-We genuinely care about our employees and offer above-award rate remuneration as well as a healthy work / life balance with flexibility and opportunities to do some work from home.
+We believe the College is a great place to work, evidenced by receiving several awards for being the ‘Best Workplace’ and a ‘Change Champion’.
+We genuinely care about our employees and offer above-award rate remuneration as well as a healthy work/life balance with flexibility and opportunities to do some work from home.

 Applicant Information